nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-2--Path-Algebra-and-J.lagda.md

 don't let ourselves form the type `I × I`, we can nevertheless think of a function of two interval variables as giving a function out of a square.

+-- ?
+My note starts
+A square where the sides represent the intervals i and j.
+The function a takes a point i on the horizontal side of the square and assigns a function (j : I) → A to that point.
+So, for each value of i, we have a function that depends on the value of j.
+This corresponds to a path between paths, where the outer path is parameterized by i and the inner path is parameterized by j.
+-- ?
+My note ends

             a-1
        a01 - - - > a11